 Learning to life with the consequences of chronic (cardiac) disease

 Peter Johansson started as 0.2 FTE postdoc to study the consequences of heart failure and further development of interventions for patients with chronic disease (HF and COPD).
 Furthermore together professors Anna Strömberg (LiU and Barbara Riegel (University of Pennsylvania) we developed the middle range theory: ‘the middle range theory of self-care in chronic illness’ .

 Current and future activities

 - An international study studying self-care in different cultures is planned

 - Further validation of the existing language version and cultural specificity is planned for several versions

 Optimize heart failure care at home

 Involvement in three projects to improve heart failure at home.

-- COACH2: The COACH2 (study, which is performed by a research team in Groningen (link www.hartfalen-coach.nl) and I am involved in the steeringcommittee.
+- COACH2: The COACH2 (study, which is performed by a research team in Groningen www.hartfalen-coach.nl and Tiny is involved in the steeringcommittee.
 This is a study evaluates whether long-term follow-up in primary care, under the condition of initial optimization of pharmacological and non-pharmacological treatment at the specialized HF clinic, is equally effective as long term follow up at the specialized HF clinic in terms of guideline adherence and patient compliance in patients with HF.

 - Further develop and implement the Curriculum for a European Training program for HF nurses